florentpoujol/smol/docs/identifier.md

 As of February 2022 the value is still small enough to be stored on a signed 8 bytes integer.

-Unlike UUID v1, since the timestamp's bits  are in the"regular/hi mid low" order (hte bits that changes the most are toward the end), they are indexing friendly ([without shenanigans](https://stitcher.io/blog/optimised-uuids-in-mysql#it-becomes-even-better!)) and so can be good candidate for database primary keys.
+Unlike UUID v1, since the timestamp's bits  are in the"regular/hi mid low" order (the bits that changes the most are toward the end), they are indexing friendly ([without shenanigans](https://stitcher.io/blog/optimised-uuids-in-mysql#it-becomes-even-better!)) and so can be good candidate for database primary keys.

 ### TimeBased16